rohitmenonhart-xhunter/pragati-backend/SETUP.md

 This guide provides step-by-step instructions for setting up the Pragati Innovation Suite development environment with Conda and Python 3.11.

+**⚠️ NOTICE: This is proprietary software owned by Stacia Corp.
+Unauthorized access, use, or distribution is strictly prohibited.**

 ## 📋 Prerequisites

 ### Required Software